om-111/om-111/README.md

 ### Hi there 👋
 ### Love Coding in Python :snake:.
-I also write Poems at times.
-Just some silly codes and sweet and lovely rhymes.
+I also write :writing_hand: Poems at times.
+Just some nice codes :computer: and sweet and silly rhymes :notes:.
 <!--
 **om-01/om-01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.